Hand grabs popcorn from a tray

 Yellow Popsmith Popper sitting on a countertop with the Oh Sooo Buttery and Classic Kettle Popcorn kits displayed to the left

-If you want to keep popcorn fresher for longer, opt for unpopped popcorn kernels.
-These have a much longer shelf life and can last anywhere from six months to a year.
-Of course, that's if you keep them in an airtight container to protect them from excess moisture and spoilage.
+Consider stocking up on unpopped kernels instead if you want fresher popcorn.
+These have a much longer shelf life and can last anywhere from six months to a year — that's if you keep them in an airtight container to protect them from excess moisture and spoilage, of course.

-Microwave popcorn also has a fairly long shelf life, lasting for about 8 months.
-If you consume it after its best-by date, it could develop a rancid taste from the flavorings and other additives.
+Microwave popcorn also has a fairly long shelf life, lasting about 8 months.
+But it could develop a rancid taste from the flavorings and other additives if you consume it after its best-by date.

-PRO TIP: Make popcorn in small batches and portions to minimize waste and maintain freshness.
+PRO TIP: Pop kernels in small batches and portions to maintain freshness and minimize waste.

 How to Safely Store Popcorn Kernels & Popped Popcorn

-• Store popcorn in an airtight food storage container.
-This helps preserve the taste and quality of this classic snack.
+• Stash popcorn in an airtight food storage container.
+This helps preserve the taste and quality of your favorite snack.

 • Keep it in a dry place at room temperature, away from direct sunlight.
 Your cupboard makes a good spot.

 A cool, dark place will provide the longest shelf life for unpopped and popped popcorn kernels.
-Swap glass jars for metal tins to make sure your popcorn has the perfect balance of light and temperature control.
+Swap glass jars for metal tins to give your popcorn the perfect balance of light and temperature control.

 Will Expired Popcorn Make You Sick?

 It can, depending on when it expired.
-Unpopped corn kernels that take on excess moisture create the perfect environment for mold to grow.
-So if you happen to eat moldy, expired popcorn, you risk getting sick.
+Unpopped corn kernels that take on excess moisture create the perfect environment for mold to thrive.
+So if you happen to eat moldy, expired popcorn, you could get sick.

-It’s best to be cautious.
+It’s best to stay cautious.
 Even if the popcorn hasn’t turned moldy, expired popcorn can still taste stale or rancid.
-Err on the side of caution and dispose of any expired popcorn.
+Throw out any expired popcorn.
 Stick to eating your popcorn while it’s fresh and within its best-by date.

 Enjoy Your Popcorn for Longer